Google Analytics vs Looker

 Pros

-• Strong data governance features
+• Excellent data governance and access control features

 Cons

-• Steeper learning curve for complex analytics
+• Steep learning curve for advanced customization and development

 Conclusion